Search

 ‘Client Devices’ screen:

-Select ‘UniFi Devices’ in the left-hand navigation pane:Picture5This screen shows only client devices (non-UniFi).
+Select ‘UniFi Devices’ in the left-hand navigation pane:This screen shows only client devices (non-UniFi).
 The table shows the network statistics for each device.

 Select ‘Display Options’ in the top right to filter devices based on the type and/or status.